jrmarco/slotted-table/README.md

 }
 ```

+## Exposed methods

+### reloadTable:
+asynchronous function responsible for reloading table data based on the provided parameters.
+It handles both server-side and static data reloading, while also performing additional actions such as resetting the table page, recalculating indices, and clearing selected checkboxes when required.
+#### Parameters:
+- params (TReloadParams - optional): An object containing optional parameters that control the behavior of the table reloading.
+Default is an empty object ({}).
+  - resetPage (boolean - optional): If true, the table's page will be reset to the first page (page = 1).
+  - clearSelected (boolean - optional): If true, the selected checkboxes in the table will be cleared.

+### getSelection:
+asynchronous function that returns the currently selected rows in a table.
+It handles both server-side and static data, depending on whether the table is configured to fetch data from the server.
+When all rows are selected, and the table supports server-side operations, it requests all rows from the server.

+### resetSelection:
+function clear the selected rows list

 ## Todo
+- **Custom table components slot**: Detect if user configuration provides custom slots ( filters, search, etc. ) and use them as replacement

+---

-- **Filtering**: Add functionality for filtering table rows based on criteria.
+- ~~**Filtering**: Add functionality for filtering table rows based on criteria.~~ ✅

-- **Searching**: Implement search capabilities to find specific items.
+- ~~**Searching**: Implement search capabilities to find specific items.~~ ✅

-- **Row Selection**: Enable selection of individual rows for actions or details.
+- ~~**Row Selection**: Enable selection of individual rows for actions or details.~~ ✅

 ## Contribution